 In August 2011, the Defense Nuclear Safety Board Staff (DNFSB) stated the "...dry deposition velocity for tritium oxide (0.5 cm/s) recommended in the MACCS2 Computer Code Application Guidance for Documented Safety Analysis Final Report and used in consequence analysis for the tritium facilities does not yield the bounding consequence" in a letter to the U.S. Department of Energy (DOE) National Nuclear Security Administration (NNSA) Administrator.
-The DNFSB Staff Issue Report issued in March 2011 that requests technical justification for the appropriateness of the deposition velocity being used for the bounding accident scenario and identifies reemission of tritium back into the atmosphere, as a phenomenon that must be reflected in the derivation of an appropriate deposition velocity.
+The DNFSB Staff Issue Report issued in March 2011 requests technical justification for the appropriateness of the deposition velocity being used for the bounding accident scenario and identifies re-emission of tritium back into the atmosphere, as a phenomenon that must be reflected in the derivation of an appropriate deposition velocity.

 In response to the DNFSB inquiry, Tritium Engineering requested that Savannah River National Laboratory (SRNL) determine and document a technical basis for a Savannah River Site (SRS)-specific tritium oxide (HTO) dry deposition velocity value that is appropriate for use in a bounding accident scenario at SRS Nuclear Facilities.
 In response to this request, environmental transport and dosimetry subject matter experts at SRNL were consulted to address the technical concerns cited by the DNFSB.
-As part of the investigation, SRNL hired Dr. Charles Murphy; a retiree of 30 years who has authored several publications on this topic (including site-specific evaluations) and is familiar with the historical worldwide research to assist in this technical evaluation.
+As part of the investigation, SRNL hired Dr. Charles Murphy; who had retired after 30 years of experience with the behavior of tritium in the environment and has authored several publications on this topic (including site-specific evaluations) and is familiar with the historical worldwide research to assist in this technical evaluation.